os2datascanner/os2datascanner/docs/dev-environment.md

     If you want to use a customized websource for testing, you can also go to:
     `http://0.0.0.0:5000/websource` and add query parameters to define your websource. the site will respond with a reference to a web site which is randomly generated. the parameters allowed are: size (in bytes), sub_files, seed, matches( ie. `matches={"match":amount}`), and depth.
 The generated sources are available to the host by replacing `datasynth` with `localhost` or `0.0.0.0`.

-    Note: due to limitations of the way datasynth configures the generation of data, and because the source both can contain a specific amount of matches scattered through-out dynamically via links, but also with sitemap.
-This means that to allow a source having matches spread throughout all subfiles (for dynamic exploration) the sitemap cannot take into account how many matches are included in the index/landing page without a rewrite of datasynth. this means that when scanning with a sitemap, datascanner will find all the matches on the landing page and all the matches created with the sitemap. this leads to more matches than configured in the source params.
+    Note: Due to the limitations in the way datasynth configures the generation of data, and because a web-source can contain both a specific amount of matches scattered through-out via links, but also a sitemap.
+This means that to allow a web-source having matches spread throughout all subfiles (for dynamic exploration) the sitemap cannot take into account how many matches are included in the index/landing page without a rewrite of datasynth.
+This means that when scanning with a sitemap, datascanner will find all the matches on the landing page and all the matches created with the sitemap, leading to more matches found than configured in the source params.
+    So when creating tests with datasynth using a sitemap keep this in mind.
+The easy workaround is to not count matches found on the landing page.
-    (landingpage.matches + sitemap.matches)
+    (landing_page.matches + sitemap.matches)

 -   `mailhog`: a SMTP-server for testing purposes. web interface available at `http://localhost:8025/`.